DaCuteRaccoon/redirect/README.md

 # redirect
-Redirects to my GitHub profile.
+Redirects to my GitHub profile using https://git.io/.